Print this role profile

-A graphic designer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A graphic designer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the graphics designer has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

-A degree level qualification in areas such as design or creative industries is a minimum requirement.
+A certificate qualification in areas such as design or creative industries is a minimum requirement.

 Highly developed communication skills, ability to work under pressure and the ability to work in a team are also required to be a graphic designer.